dalibendhiab10/roleplay-whitelist/readme.md

             local result = json.decode(data)
             if result and result.hasRole then
-                -- Player has the required role on the Discord server print("Player with SteamID " .. playerSteamID .. " has the required role.")
+                -- Player has the required role on the Discord server print("Player with Discord ID " .. playerDiscordID .. " has the required role.")
                 -- Continue with your player connecting logic here (e.g., allow the player to join the game) else
-                -- Player does not have the required role on the Discord server print("Player with SteamID " .. playerSteamID .. " does not have the required role.")
+                -- Player does not have the required role on the Discord server print("Player with disocrd ID " .. playerDiscordID .. " does not have the required role.")
                 -- Take appropriate actions for non-whitelisted players (e.g., kick or deny access) end
         end)